vorteX-io-codes/technical-assessment-devops-template/README.md

 # DevOps technical assessment

-The goal of this technical assessment is to package a small Python function as an AWS Lambda.
+The goal of this technical assessment is to package a small Python function as an AWS Lambda and to deploy it in a local Kubernetes cluster.
 The assessment covers several points:
 - Development of the AWS Lambda entrypoint in Python to be invoked as AWS Lambda function or via an HTTP request.
 - Automatic deployment of the function in a local Kubernetes cluster.
 - Configuration of a Continuous Integration workflows using Github Actions to automate testing, packaging and deployment.
 - Code organization between source, test, Continuous Integration (CI) workflows, Kubernetes manifest files...

+There is no good answer to this technical assessment.
+Your are free to use any tool to build your solution.

 ## Create a repository from this template

 Recommended configuration:
 - Windows 10/11 machine with [Windows Subsystem for Linux](https://learn.microsoft.com/fr-fr/windows/wsl/install) (WSL) feature enabled.
 - VSCode editor installed on Windows and running on WSL (aka the 'local' machine in the following).
+- Git installed on WSL.
-- Git and Docker installed on WSL.
+- Docker installed on WSL.
+We strongly advise to not use the Windows version of Docker.

 The development environment can be reproduced with the [Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) feature of VSCode based on `.devcontainer/devcontainer.json`.